TanjilaBagawan7/kubernetes_latest/README.md

 Follow the below steps to install kubernetes cluster using Containerd as runtime environment

 ## VM requirements
-Master node - 2 cpu x 2 GB memory
-Worker node - 1 cpu x 2 GB memory
+1. Create Master and Worker node instances based on the cluster requirements
+2. Minimum machine configuration would be 2 Core and 2 GB for all the instances
+3. Full network connectivity between all machines in the cluster (public or private network is fine)
+4. Unique hostname, MAC address, and product_uuid for every node
+5. Update repository packages in all the instances